metakgp/naarad/SUBSCRIPTION_INSTRUCTION.md

 > [!Note]
 > Make sure you follow both the ways and see that both the methods are in sync (have the same thing - `Unrestricted Battery Usage`)

+## Filtering Notices

+You can subscribe to a specific type of notice by subscribing to its dedicated topic, just like you did with `kgp-mftp`.
+The available topics are:

+1. `kgp-mftp-internship` – Internship notices only
+2. `kgp-mftp-ppo` – PPO notices only
+3. `kgp-mftp-placement` – Placement notices only

 <!--
 ## Changing User Password